 As highlighted in Section 3.3 above, the OOM mechanism raises serious questions about price discrimination.
 FERC should require the ISO to establish a clear acquisition process for OOM calls.
 One option would be to require the ISO to publish its potential need for OOM power on a real-time bulletin board, to widen the potential field of suppliers and ensure least-cost service provision for customers.

-Furthermore, a review of the ISO’s complex and arcane procedures for real-time dispatch and for allocating the costs of OOM purchases.
+Furthermore, FERC should review the ISO’s complex and arcane procedures for real-time dispatch and for allocating the costs of OOM purchases.
 Currently OOM costs are not reflected in the ISO’s real-time balancing energy prices.
 As a result, entities that under schedule in the forward market and rely on the ISO’s real-time market do not bear the full cost impacts of their decisions.
 To the extent that these parties cause future OOM costs they should be responsible for paying them.
-The most appropriate method – which is used for other reserves – is for the ISO to place energy costs in the BEEP stack, such that these can set the real-time balancing energy price.
+The most appropriate method – which is used for other reserves – would be for the ISO to place energy costs in the BEEP stack, such that these can set the real-time balancing energy price.
 In this way, the real-time price could reflect the true marginal cost of securing additional power – a prerequisite for real-time allocative efficiency.

 Governance issues must be addressed to create an open and efficient market

 Restructuring is a continuing process, and many detailed decisions affecting the efficiency and operations of the California ISO and PX will need to made by their boards of directors.
 As a matter of institutional design, it is a dubious proposition whether a market institution whose governance is dominated by market participants – be they commercial or governmental – can really be effective.
-This is a considerable constituency in such a governance structure for short-term interests, but little constituency for efficiency.
+This governance structure has a considerable constituency for short-term interests, but little constituency for efficiency.

 As one would expect, commercial interests on a stakeholder board will tend to vote for their interests, whether they be generators, distributors or municipals.
 The tendency for governmental representatives to vote for short-term gains (actions that will tend to lower prices in the short-term, but by reducing market efficiency will raise them in the longer-term) should also not be neglected.
-All too often, decisions in such a situation will be made by coalition-building that seeks not to improve market performance, but only to create the smallest group with sufficient votes to transfer costs to the minority or revenues to itself.
+All too often, decisions in such a situation will be made by coalition-building that seeks not to improve market performance, but only to create the smallest group with sufficient votes to transfer costs to the minority [or revenues to itself?].
 Proper governance arrangements should avoid this problem.

 There is but one solution to this problem, which is to undertake a complete reform of market institution governance.
 There is no other way for the FERC to ensure that these institutions, which are under its direct and sole jurisdiction, are directed to take steps that are consistent with the FERC’s mandate to promote competition.